-Envirolution Consulting (Pty) Ltd has been appointed by Eskom Holdings (Pty) Ltd (hereafter Eskom) to undertake the Environmental Impact Assessment process for the proposed construction of a general landfill site and a hazardous waste storage facility.
+Envirolution Consulting (Pty) Ltd has been appointed by Eskom Holdings (Pty) Ltd (hereafter Eskom) to undertake the Environmental Impact Assessment process for the proposed construction of a general landfill site, a temporary hazardous waste storage facility and a low hazardous waste cell.
 The Project aims at accomodating the waste that is generated from the construction of the Medupi Power Station and the proposed coal 3 and 4 powerstations.
 It is envisaged that the proposed landfill site and the hazardous waste storage facility will reduce the costs associated with the transport of waste from Lephalale (Limpopo Province) for disposal in Johannesburg (Gauteng).